dannon/galaxy-mcp/cli-agent/LINTING.md

   - Ignored rules: F403, B904, B017, PT011, SIM117

 ### Differences
 1. **Pre-commit**:
-   - mcp-server uses pre-commit hooks at the project level
+   - Both projects share a single .pre-commit-config.yaml at the workspace root
-   - cli-agent has .pre-commit-config.yaml but uses direct ruff commands in Makefile
+   - This ensures consistent formatting rules across the entire codebase

 2. **Black**:
    - cli-agent includes black in dev dependencies (for compatibility)
    - mcp-server relies only on ruff for formatting